 It may have all began in the second grade when she stole her mom’s cigarettes.
 Teri’s parents had smoked all her life and so smoking seemed like a normal part of life.
 So when the opportunity presented itself, little Teri grabbed a whole carton of her mom’s cigarettes and slipped under the neighbor’s porch along with a friend.
 They started a fire under the porch and tore open the packages.
 They probably didn’t inhale, but they did smoke every cigarette in the carton.
+What are the best electronic cigarettes today?
 The porch caught fire and they got into trouble, but that didn’t stop the smoking.
 By the time she was 12, Teri was inhaling.
 She smoked one or two packs every day for the next 38 years.

 When she was a teenager she developed a condition called pneumothorax, which is a collapsed lung.
 This happened to her several times and it got to the point where she could walk into the emergency room and say, “I have a pneumothorax.”
 The doctors and nurses would never believe her at first because the condition usually presents with severe chest pain and difficulty breathing—most people come in by ambulance, they don’t just walk in casually.
 Even though this problem can be fatal in some cases, she always managed to recuperate and she began to think she was invincible.

 Several years ago Teri Day attended a prophecy seminar in Portland, Oregon, USA, and that led to Bible studies with Pastor Mike Bauler.
 She was very eager and felt annoyed with him for “stalling” or holding her back.
 But the truth was that she still had a lot to learn and accept before she was ready for baptism.